-BioMA Carbono is a socio-environmental project for forest conservation and biodiversity protection in the Atlantic Forest Biome, which promotes the appreciation of rural producers and traditional communities through payment for environmental services using Forest Carbon credits.
+BioMA Carbono is a socio-environmental project for forest conservation and biodiversity protection in the Atlantic Forest biome, which promotes the valorization of rural producers and traditional communities through payment for environmental services using Forest Carbon credits.

 In addition to contributing to mitigating the damage caused by global warming, the project has democratized the carbon market by including landowners, especially small rural producers, in a market that is not very accessible and has strict rules.